Quasi-linear theory of perpendicular ion heating by critically balanced turbulence: Numerical test of 2D RMHD turbulent spectrum model

 We use the pseudospectral code AsteriX \citep{Meyrand2016-nc,Johnston2025-ss}, a modified version of the pseudo-spectral code Turbo \citep{Teaca2009-go}, to solve the RMHD equations.
 These equations are advanced in time with a third-order modified Williamson algorithm (a four-step, low-order Runge-Kutta method; \citealp{Williamson1980-hz}).
 To prevent aliasing of information at small-scales, where modes with wavelengths smaller than the grid size are incorrectly interpreted as larger-scale fluctuations, a grid-shifting method is used \citep{Teaca2009-go}.

-The simulations have box lengths\footnote{All wavenumbers are measured in units of $2\upi/L_{\perp,z} = 1$; to reduce notation, we suppress these normalisation factors in this section.} $\Lprp=\Lprl=2\upi$ and resolution $N_\perp = N_z = 256$, and are run for $30\tauAouter$, where $\tauAouter=\Lprl/\vA$ is the outer-scale Alfv\'en time.
+The simulations have box lengths $\Lprp=L_z=2\upi$\footnote{The RMHD equations admit a rescaling symmetry \citep[arising from the ordering $\kprl/\kprp \ll 1$;][]{Beresnyak2011-or,Beresnyak2012-eb,Schekochihin2022-nn}, which allows us to use a cubic box without loss of generality; the turbulent fluctuations will develop the correct anisotropy regardless of the aspect ratio of the box.
+All wavenumbers are measured in units of $2\upi/L_{\perp,z} = 1$; to reduce notation, we suppress these normalisation factors in this section.} and resolution $N_\perp = N_z = 256$, and are run for $30\tauAouter$, where $\tauAouter=L_z/\vA$ is the outer-scale Alfv\'en time.
 These simulations are forced with different values of injection imbalance

 in order to generate varying levels of turbulence imbalance.
 The injection ratio